Symbolon

 Quiet quality — excellence that never needs to explain itself.

-Which signals map to which type — and which action fits which moment — is the craft Symbolon licenses.
+These describe how recognition should be delivered, not whether it is owed — that follows from the occasion, which the reservation record already shows.
+Which signals map to which reading, and which action fits which moment, is the craft Symbolon licenses.
 That part is not on this page.

 Grounded in evidence